ohjho/asphodel2018/pages/pages-root-folder/index.md

   title: "Events and Community"
   url: "#"
   image: showcase/thm_event+community.jpg
-  text: "The magic is in the movement, the art is in the programming, the science is in the explanation, but it is the COMMUNITY where the fun is at!"
+  text: "The magic is in the movement, the art is in the programming, the science is in the explanation, but it is the <b>community</b> where the fun is at!"
 ################################################################################
 #   Example of a Video Widget
 #widget2: